A Guide for Parents

 What is pertussis and how do people get it?

 Pertussis is an infection that causes severe coughing.
-It is also called "whooping cough" because of the "whoop-like" sound that occurs when one breathes air into his or her lungs.
-Pertussis typically starts with a runny nose, mild fever, and a cough that gets worse with time and lasts for many weeks.
+The bacteria that causes the infection is called Bortella pertussis.
+Pertussis is called "whooping cough" because of the "whoop-like" sound that can be heard when someone who has is breathes in cold air.
+Pertussis typically starts with cold-like symptoms; a runny nose, mild fever, and a minor cough.
+After 1 to 2 weeks, the cough begins to get worse and lasts for many weeks.
 Sometimes the cough is so bad that one can throw up.
 A person catches pertussis if they come in close contact with another person who has it.
-When a person who has pertussis sneezes or coughs, tiny droplets of bacteria (that one can’t see) go into the air.
+A person who is infected with pertussis is most contagious during the first 2 weeks after the cough begins.
+Because the symptoms of pertussis in its early stage mimic a common cold, it is often not diagnosed or treated until more severe symptoms occur, putting many people at a high risk of infection.
+When a person who has pertussis sneezes or coughs, tiny droplets of bacteria (that one can't see) go into the air.
 People who are nearby can inhale the pertussis bacteria, which can then cause whooping cough.

 Who is at risk for getting pertussis?